laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

                     :color: primary
                     :outline:

-                The interpolation tool to close *NaN* gaps
+                The interpolation tool to fill *NaN* gaps